fluencelabs/cli/packages/cli/package/docs/commands/README.md

 DESCRIPTION
   Prints AIR script in human-readable Python-like representation.
 This representation cannot be executed and is intended to be read by mere mortals.

-ALIASES
-  $ fluence air b
+Alias: fluence air b
 ```

 _See code: [src/commands/air/beautify.ts](https://github.com/fluencelabs/cli/blob/fluence-cli-v0.22.0/src/commands/air/beautify.ts)_